Burin (lithic flake): Types

-An example of a type of burin diagnostic of the archaeological stratum where they are found is the "Noailles" burin, named for its original find-site, the Grotte de Noailles, in the commune of Brive-la-Gaillarde, Corrèze, in southwestern France.
+A type of burin diagnostic of the archaeological stratum where they are found is the "Noailles" burin, named for its original find-site, the Grotte de Noailles, in the commune of Brive-la-Gaillarde, Corrèze, in southwestern France.
 It consists of a small multiple burin characteristic of the Upper Paleolithic cultural stage called the Gravettian, ca. 28–23,000 BC; these flake tools have been restruck and refined to give several chisellike edges and a blunt, grippable rear edge.

-One type of burin is called the "ordinary burin", which occurs when a burin facet is backed against another burin facet.
+Another type of burin is called the "ordinary burin", which occurs when a burin facet is backed against another burin facet.

+A bec-de-flute burin, or "axial burin" began as a long flake, but one of both ends have been knocked off, giving two working facets meeting at an angle.